rmscode/binary-garden/docs/hardware/dell-emc/S4048-ON/overview.md

     - Serial RS 232 and Micro-USB console ports
     - One out-of-band (OOB) RJ45 management port
     - LED display for the switch, fan, and power status

-!!! abstract "ToDo"

-    I think this document needs to be broken up and organized better...Perhaps move each major section to their own files so they are easier to navigate in mkdocs.

 ---